britzl/defold-orthographic/README.md

 * ```world_coords``` (vector3)

 #### camera.add_projector(projector_id, projector_fn)
-Add a custom projector that can be used by camera.
-Only available on the camera module.
+Add a custom projector that can be used by cameras in your project (see configuration above).

 **PARAMETERS**
 * ```projector_id``` (hash) - Id of the projector.
 Used as a value in the ```projection``` field of the camera script.